 To drive a car in Iceland you need a driving licence.
 If you are in Iceland for a short time, an overseas driving licence is generally valid.
-However, if you are permanently resident in Iceland you should have an Icelandic licence.

 Driving licences issued in the EEA are is valid in Iceland, for the same type of driving as it applies to in the country it´s issued.
 It´s valid until the expiry date of the issued licence but not past the age of seventy.